biometrixtech/plans/documentation/api_demo.md

 Generating a ROM WOD modality requires the following data elements:
  * Local date time

-However, there are other optional elements that when included, provides enhanced personalization to the athlete's needs:
+However, there are other optional elements that when included, provide enhanced personalization to the athlete's needs:
 * Workout Sessions completed
 * Today's Symptoms